cfpb/cfgov-crawler-app/README.md

 # Installing and Running the App

 1. `npm install` - This will install the requirements!
 Use node 8 or higher!
-2. `electron index.js` - This begins the electron app.
+2. `npm start` - This begins the electron app.
 3. You should now have an electron window that has two buttons: 'Start Crawler' and 'Stop Crawler'.
 This will allow you to control the crawler itself.

 # Usage